-The title page and the table should include a list of the names and institutional affiliations of all participating investigators, including collaborators and consultants on the proposed project.
 This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
 The pre-application may not exceed two pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
 Figures and references, if included, must fit within the two-page limit.
-The pre-application must demonstrate responsiveness to the objectives of the FOA.

-In addition, the pre-application must include a listing of individuals who should not serve as merit reviewers of a subsequent application.
+In addition, the pre-application must include a listing of individuals who should or should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this FOA.
-Applicants are encouraged to use the collaborator template provided at https://science.osti.gov/grants/Policy-and-Guidance/Agreement-Forms when preparing this list.
 This listing will not count toward the pre-application's page limit.
 The list of individuals must be converted to a PDF file and appended to your pre-application for submission through the PAMS website at https://pamspublic.science.energy.gov.